lambe-lang/specification/README.md

 ### `Abstract` trait

-Since a file is a trait it can also define signatures without implementation.
+If a file is a trait it can also define signatures without implementation.
 Therefor the definition should be given when the implementation is require.

 For instance the `::` is specified but not defined:
 ```
 data Nil
-data Cons a {
+data Cons a (h: a) (t: List a)
-    head: a;
-    tail: List a
-}
 type List a = Nil | Cons a

 sig (::) : forall a. self -> List a -> List a for a